dell/dataiq-autodesk-shotgun-plugin/cn_shotgun/README.md

 # README #

-Shotgun Plugin for ClarityNow!
+Shotgun Plugin for DataIQ
-Copyright (C) 2020 DataFrameworks - all rights reserved A plugin license is required for each ClarityNow!
-Server
+Copyright (C) 2020 Dell Technologies - all rights reserved A plugin license is required for each DataIQ Server

 ### Summary ###